Rehab Centers Bishop, CA

 Inyo County Health And Human Services Substance Abuse

-Inyo County Health And Human Services Substance Abuse is a residential treatment facility in Bishop, CA that is located in the 93514 zip code.
-Inyo County Health And Human Services Substance Abuse Accepts state health insurance.
-It includes intensive outpatient treatment program, outpatient services and outpatient detox services.
+Inyo County Health And Human Services Substance Abuse is a residential rehab facility in Bishop, CA that is situated in the 93514 zip code.
+Inyo County Health And Human Services Substance Abuse Accepts Medicare.
+It includes outpatient services, regular outpatient treatment and intensive outpatient treatment services.

 Address: 162 Grove Street, Suite J, Bishop, CA 93514 in Inyo County